Glazzes/DevJourney/week9/README.md

   - Gin index is good for data containers just as arrays of `ts_vector` when it comes to full text search features
 - Outer keyword in join queries is useless just as much as right joins
 - Transactions can nest other transactions

+### [9][7] Relational Database Course 2
+I've keep on learning from the courses prevously mentioned in the last post, I've implementing this new knowlegde I've gotten on my last backend project

+so far I've learned of:
+- Best practices for relational mappings
+- Best practices for relational mappinss for hibernate
+- A better general knowledge of Spring Data JPA

+Aside from all these new learned concepts, I've been working on flow's backend:
+- Created overall project structure
+- Created account registration
+- Peding send email verification account